-Our Geography Curriculum is underpinned by the National Curriculum and therefore includes all aspects of human, physical and environmental Geography.
-As pupils progress through the Key Stages, they will not only strengthen their understanding of these different elements but will be able to make synoptic links between the human and physical environments and processes.
-Alongside this, students will develop contextual (locational), propositional (theoretical) and procedural (skills) geographical knowledge so that they can think geographically.
-In lessons, we want to build on these three key pillars of learning, so that they start to 'know like a geographer', 'understand like a geographer' and 'explore like a geographer.'
-Additionally, Geography will also enable pupils to strengthen many of their transferable skills and deepen their cross-curricular knowledge in a wide range of other subjects such as Science, Maths, English and other Humanities.
+In Geography, we aim to deliver a very engaging and exciting curriculum that not only develops the skills necessary to progress academically, but also improves students' skills socially and develops students into well-educated and prepared young adults.
+We have created the course so that it will develop students' contextual (locational), propositional (theoretical) and procedural (skills) geographical knowledge so that they may think geographically.
+In Geography lessons, we want to build on these three key pillars of learning, so that students start to 'know like a geographer', 'understand like a geographer' and 'explore like a geographer.